City Relocation Overview

 Bottom line

-Salt Lake City, UT is currently rated Good with a MoveScore of 71/100.
-Its strongest areas are Safety and Schools, while the biggest trade-offs are Cost of Living and Infrastructure.
+Salt Lake City, UT is currently rated Fair with a MoveScore of 64/100.
+Its strongest areas are Schools and Risk, while the biggest trade-offs are Safety and Cost of Living.

 Climate and comfort